Pyxxil/EcogyPlugins/README.md

 Every project you open will change this path, but the base path and the depth will remain the same -- you can simply rerun `AddGoogleDrive` if you would like to change the values.

+## Spec Sheet Plugin

+This is an AutoCAD plugin that allows you to import any PDF documents to use as Spec Sheets.

+### Usage

+Simply run the `ImportSpecSheet` command in the AutoCAD command line.
+A file selection dialog will appear, select all PDF files you would like to import, and they will be added to the project.